 Caroline is also an invited member of the ACCC’s Performance Consultative Committee, being one of only two private practitioners on that Committee, and was an external guest speaker at the ACCC’s Senior Management Conference in February 2017.

-Caroline is recognised as a notable practitioner in Chambers & Partners 2017 (Band 2), as a leading lawyer - highly regarded in IFLR1000 2019, GCR100 2018, Asialaw Leading Lawyers 2018 and in Who’s Who Legal for competition law (2018).
-She is also listed in Euromoney’s Women in Business Law Expert Guide (2017), as a leading lawyer in Doyles Guide (2017), as one of Australia’s top competition lawyers, as judged by peers, in the Australian Financial Review since 2011and has been named Regulatory Lawyer of the Year 2018 (Best Lawyers).
+Caroline is recognised as a notable practitioner in Chambers & Partners 2017 (Band 2), as a leading lawyer - highly regarded in IFLR1000 2019 edition, GCR100 2018, Asialaw Leading Lawyers 2018 and in Who’s Who Legal for competition law (2018).
+She is also listed in Euromoney’s Women in Business Law Expert Guide (2017), as a leading lawyer in Doyles Guide (2017) and a leading competition lawyer (2018), as one of Australia’s top competition lawyers, as judged by peers, in the Australian Financial Review since 2011 and has been named Regulatory Lawyer of the Year 2018 (Best Lawyers).

 Caroline was also a finalist in the AFR/Beaton Client Choice Awards 2017 ‘most client focused lawyer’ category, is recognised as a stand out star lawyer in Acritas Stars (2018) (nominated by General Counsel) and was a short-listed nominee for Lawyers' Weekly Partner of the Year Awards in 2016 and 2017 in Competition, Trade and Regulatory.